nnellans/bash-guide/README.md

 declare -a var_name         # the -a declares an indexed array declare -A var_name         # the -A declares an associative array

-# yet another way to mark a variable as readonly
+# another way to set a variable as readonly
 readonly var_name="value"
 ```